Nopalev/private-data-protector/README.md

 #### `php artisan dataset:seed`

 This command is used to seed the database with datasets used for analyze every combination of encryption methods and modes.

+# Information Security Project Phase 2

+## Additional Features

+### 1. File Pool

+contains all files that have been uploaded by users

+### 2. File Sharing

+users can share their files to other users by requesting the file to be shared, and the owner of the file can accept the request.
+Then, the owner of the file get a key to decrypt the file.
+The key then can be shared to the requested user of the file.

+### 3. About the Shared Key

+Everyone can request the same file, but may get different key to decrypt the file.
+This is can reduce the risk of the file being decrypted by unauthorized user.